Frequently Asked Questions

 WHICH CTE PROGRAMS QUALIFY FOR COLLEGE CREDIT?

-For a complete list of the CTE programs that qualify for college credit at CSN click HERE.
+For a complete list of the CTE programs that qualify for free college classes from CTE College Credit at CSN click HERE.

-To find out what CTE programs at your high school qualify for college credit at CSN click HERE.
+To find out what CTE programs at your high school qualify for college classes from CTE College Credit at CSN click HERE.

 WHAT ARE THE PROGRAM ELIGIBILITY REQUIREMENTS?